People who have certain chronic health conditions or other risk factors should get vaccinated against pneumococcal disease.

 Pneumococcal disease is a serious infection that causes pneumonia, meningitis, and bloodstream infection, as well as other less severe illnesses.

 Pneumococcal pneumonia is a leading bacterial cause of hospitalized pneumonia in the US.
-Adults age 65 years and older and people with certain medical conditions or other risk factors are at increased risk of serious outcomes or death from pneumococcal pneumonia.
+Older adults and people with certain health conditions or other risk factors are at increased risk of serious outcomes or death from pneumococcal pneumonia.

 Fewer adults get pneumococcal meningitis or bloodstream infection (bacteremia), but the mortality rate for these infections is high, even with proper treatment.
 Pneumococcal meningitis kills about 1 in 6 older patients and bacteremia kills about 1 in 8 adults who are infected.
 Both conditions can also result in lifelong disability including deafness, brain damage, and limb amputation.